Claude Code Lost Project Context Mid-Task

 6. Plan mode produced a long plan that filled context before code started

 A 100-line plan + your modifications + tool reads to validate the plan = context already half-full before any real work.
-The first code generation triggers summarization, dropping the plan.
+The first long code generation triggers compaction, dropping the plan.

-How to spot it: Session opened with extensive plan work; bug starts when code generation begins.
+How to spot it: Session opened with extensive plan work; the bug starts when code generation begins.

 Shortest path to fix

 Ordered by ROI.
-Step 1 is the fast restart; steps 2-3 are the durable hardening.
+Step 0 is the new “undo” button; Step 1 is the clean restart; Steps 2-3 are durable hardening.

 Step 1: Stop, snapshot, restart

-When the session has clearly lost the thread, don’t try to recover — start fresh with a tight handoff:
+If you’re already far past the bad compaction, don’t try to recover the thread — start fresh with a tight handoff:

 Task: Add billing feature to apps/web/